 7. Real Estate Lawyer

 Real estate attorneys handle legal matters involving property — buying, selling, leasing, zoning, title disputes, and foreclosure.
-In many U.S. states, having a real estate attorney present at closing is legally required.
+In many U.S. states, a real estate attorney at closing is legally required.
+Whether you're a buyer or landlord, a real estate lawyer protects your interests throughout the transaction.

-When to hire one: During any real estate transaction, property dispute, or when dealing with landlord-tenant issues.
+When to hire one: During any real estate transaction, property dispute, or landlord-tenant issue.

 Debt Relief